 By Paulina Leskow, ’24

-Despite the snow on the ground, spring is just around the corner, and the HHS Drama Club is preparing for the annual METG Festival.
+One of the early signs of spring at Hanover High School are preparations for the annual METG Festival.
 The Massachusetts Educational Theater Guild Drama Festival is a competition in which high schools present a one-act play under 40 minutes, with the crew limited to just five minutes to create and break down the set.
 The performances are judged professionally in daylong rounds, and only a select number of schools are chosen to move on to the next level.
-HHS will perform The Brothers Grimm Spectaculathon in the first round, competing against seven other schools at Marshfield High School on March 4.
+HHS began working in January on this year’s entry, The Brothers Grimm Spectaculathon, and competed against seven other schools in the preliminary round at Marshfield High School on March 4.
+Their performance was one of four selected to advance to the semifinals on March 18.

 The Brothers Grimm Spectaculathon by Don Zolidis is about almost every fairy tale known — Cinderella, Snow White, Hansel and Gretel and more — all jumbled up into one crazy, hilarious story.
-The cast is very excited to present the show, with a mix of performers both new to and experienced in the happy chaos of festival days.
-In the first round, HHS will compete against Duxbury, Marshfield, Hull, Norwell, Hingham, Weymouth, and Ursuline Academy.
+The cast was very excited to present the show, with a mix of performers both new to and experienced in the happy chaos of festival days.
+In the first round, HHS performed in competition with Duxbury, Marshfield, Hull, Norwell, Hingham, Weymouth, and Ursuline Academy.

-“I am happy and nervous at the same time, as this will be my first time performing in front of so many different people from different schools,” said Baylor Speckmann, a junior and first-time festival cast member.
-Baylor will be playing Narrator 2 in the production.
+“I am happy and nervous at the same time, as this will be my first time performing in front of so many different people from different schools,” Baylor Speckmann, a junior and first-time festival cast member, said early in the rehearsal process.
+Baylor played Narrator 2 in the production.
 “There are so many specific parts and movements to memorize, but I know it will work out with the help of the castmates, crewmates, and our director.”

-HHS Drama teacher Collin Fahey will direct the show, having a few festivals under his belt including the challenging hybrid-style competitions during the height of COVID.
+HHS Drama teacher Collin Fahey directed the show, having a few festivals under his belt including the challenging hybrid-style competitions during the height of COVID.

 “It is the 90th annual festival this year, and it is very exciting to be a part of such a tradition,” he said.
 “All of our cast and crew is such remarkable talent, and I can assure you that this will be one of the funniest shows you have ever seen!”